life-itself/web3/notes/bitcoin-as-anti-authoritarian.md

 * Bitcoin is traceable
 * Countries with the worst human rights records have very sophisticated surveillance software.
 Trying to undermine powerful nation states in this way is therefore fraught with risk for individuals.
 * For most uses, Bitcoin must be cashed out by those in charge of the monetary supply, most often the very regime the transferor is seeking to circumvent.
 * Forces people to move from the country.
-While that might be beneficial for the indidivual, will not help solve the overall problem.
+While that might be beneficial for the individual, will not help solve the overall problem.
 * Crypto further enables and expands the scope of the shadow banking system.
 * The argument for bitcoin as a hedge against authoritarianism suffers from fallacy of composition and selection bias.
 * The rule of law must always take precedence.